Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Clue Analysis using Foundational Models

-The task planner relies on an underlying terrain model to interpret the context of the clue and to generate appropriate actions.
-Although the terrain model serves a variety of additional purposes across the SAR system, we introduce it here in relation to the task planner.
+The task planner relies on the underlying scene model to interpret the context of the clue and to generate appropriate actions.

-\item{\bf Stage 4: Triager} Finally, Stage 4 is responsible for determining how the plan will be enacted.
-Current options are limited to (a) permitting the current sUAS (i.e., the sUAS that found the clue) to perform the task, (b) sending the task to the drone pool for prioritization alongside other tasks to be performed, or (c) requesting an operator to vet the decision and to potentially override it.
+\item{\bf Stage 4 - Triager:} Finally, Stage 4 is responsible for determining how the plan will be enacted.
+Current options are limited to (a) permitting the sUAS that found the clue to perform the task, (b) sending the task to the drone pool for prioritization alongside other tasks to be performed, or (c) requesting operator review, with the possibility of overriding the decision.
 This stage accepts five inputs comprising the clue description, clue relevance, weather conditions, drone swarm status (i.e., location, health, and priority levels of all drones), LKP and Elapsed Time (ET).
-Once again, the LLM prompt is enriched with five pieces of relevant advice concerning triaging from the RAG dataset and outputs the triage decision. \begin{mdframed}[style=MyFrame]
+Here the LLM prompt is enriched with five pieces of triaging advice from the RAG dataset and outputs the triage decision. \MyFrameBox{